fluxninja/aperture/docs/content/concepts/advanced/flux-meter.md

 The default metric tracked by _Flux Meter_ is the flow's workload duration in milliseconds.
 The _Flux Meter_ might be configured to track any arbitrary metric from OpenTelemetry attributes on the span or log streams.
-For instance, any of the metrics defined in the Envoy [access log specification][envoy-access-log-spec] might be used by _Flux Meter_.
+For example, any of the metrics defined in the Envoy [access log specification][envoy-access-log-spec] might be used by _Flux Meter_.